Why Work at Omaha Public Schools?

 Tuition Assistance - Provides tuition assistance to teachers who are working to earn teaching endorsements in shortage areas.

 National Board Professional Teacher Standards (NBPTS) - Professional development opportunity provides teachers with tools and resources to continue their professional growth.
-OPS assist with assessment fees.
+Omaha Public Schools assists with assessment fees.

 Curriculum Days - Teachers participate in Curriculum Day sessions, which include a half-day for elementary and full-day for secondary teachers three times during the school year.